 Honors & Awards

-- Selected for inclusion in the "The Best Lawyers in America®" in the area of Insurance Law, since 2006.
+- Selected by his peers for inclusion in "The Best Lawyers in America®" since 2006 for Insurance Law

 - Best of Class